Zachary Council votes not to remove Planning & Zoning Commissioner for second time this year

 At one point during Tuesday's discussion, Zachary Mayor David McDavid brought up the idea of Floyd resigning.

 "What precedents are we setting tonight with this hearing?"
 Westmoreland asked.
 "This is a volunteer position.
 We're elected officials, they're appointed, and it's volunteer.
 I did reach out to my appointee, who serves very well.
-I asked was there ever not a quorum due to the lack of attendance from Mr. Floyd?
+I asked if there was ever not a quorum due to the lack of attendance from Mr. Floyd?
 He said no. My second question was, could Mr. Floyd's vote have changed the outcome?
-No," She added.
+No."

 Floyd told the council that he hopes that this situation is an opportunity to set boundaries to "target certain areas of imperfection."